 Please watch this active shooter video

 I hope you’ll never have to deal with an active shooter situation but know what to do just in case.
+Hopefully, the government will institute reasonable gun reform to avoid these situations.

 Do you have any tips to add?
 Please leave a comment below.